dendibakh/dendibakh.github.io/_posts/2019-12-13-How-sports-help-me-to-recharge.md

 ![](/img/posts/sports/run.jpg){: .center-image-width-40 }

-There is one good thing about daily sport commitments.
-I believe it trains our mind in doing things that do not necessary bring you joy and happiness.
-It develops confidence and discipline.
+There is one good thing about daily sport commitments. **I believe it trains our mind in doing things that do not necessary bring you joy and happiness.
+It develops confidence and discipline**.
 And not just in sports but in my daily job as well.
 During the years I made such an observation, that I tend to procrastinate more when I miss my physical exercises.

 Everything what I wrote is not new, I know.
 But if I could inspire at least one reader to make sport activities a daily routine, I will consider it a success.